Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• Compared with SPY (18.7%) in the period of the last 3 years, the volatility of 34.5% is larger, thus worse.
+• Compared with the benchmark SPY (17.6%) in the period of the last 5 years, the 30 days standard deviation of 31.8% of eBay is higher, thus worse.

 DownVol: